 This might not be the best photo storage for the professional photographer.
 But it’s great for your family and travel snapshots.

-All of these points make Google a great place for those photographers who want to know how to backup iPhone photos easily.
+All of these points make Google a great place for those photographers who want to know how to backup Android and iPhone photos easily.

 - Selective Sync